ManticoreGamesInc/platform-documentation/src/tutorials/photo_booth.md

 Create a script called `CameraCaptureClient` and place it into the **Client** folder in the **Hierarchy**.
 This script will be responsible for creating a camera capture and displaying it in the UI.
 The script will keep track of how many captures have been took, and automatically replace the oldest capture.

 The [resolution](../api/enums.md#cameracaptureresolution) of the captures are going to be 512 x 512, which is the `LARGE` size.
-This allows you to have 32 captures at this size, but 1 of them will be used else where.
+This allows you to have 32 captures at this size, but 1 of them will be used elsewhere.

 The script will need references to a few objects that are in the **Hierarchy**.